-These DIY vegan Twix bars are made with just 9 ingredients, and are the perfect healthier treat to enjoy whenever a sweets craving strikes.
+These DIY vegan Twix bars are made with just 9 ingredients, and are the perfect treat to enjoy whenever a sugar craving strikes.

-I love it because it’s a great way to get your sweet-tooth fix in a healthy way, without turning to processed, additive-filled, pre-made snacks that are often chock-a-block full of unhealthy ingredients.
+I love these Twix Bars because they’re a great way to get your sweet-tooth fix in a healthy way, without turning to processed, additive-filled, pre-made snacks that are chock-a-block full of unhealthy ingredients.

 These bars are great to take away on long road trips, and help stop that urge to buy something at a convenience store or takeaway shop along the way.
-Plus, it’s plastic packaging-free!
+Plus, they’re plastic packaging-free!

 Before we get started in learning how to make these super delicious, healthier Twix bars – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!